Bauke-V/CartoonNetwork-MarcelAntoine/README.md

 ---

-## About the Thesis
+## About the project

-This repository supports the Master’s thesis *"Reconstructing Marcel Antoine’s Cultural Context with NER and Network Analysis"*, submitted in 2025.
+This repository supports the Master’s thesis *"Cartoon network?
+Reconstructing Marcel Antoine’s Cultural Context with NER and Network Analysis"*, submitted in 2025.
 The project explores how modern NLP and data visualisation tools can support historical inquiry into lesser-known figures using digitised, unstructured sources.